 User-generated content is a winning remedy for so many of your return woes.
 According to Power Reviews, two-thirds of consumers say having access to this additional evidence would make them less likely to return a product.

-As we can see from the below, Q&As, product pictures from real customers, and reviews are popular formats worth exploring.
+As we see from the below, Q&As, product pictures from real customers, and reviews are popular formats worth exploring.

 Advanced ways of reducing eCommerce returns